ConGustoAI/chat/README.md

 - Install the dependencies
   `bun i`

-- Run the migrations - this will populate the database with the required tables.
-  `bun db:migrate`

 - Start the dev server
   `bun dev`

 - Open the browser at http://localhost:5173 and sign up as a new user.